How to Create an Internal Communication Strategy

 66% of communicators say their influence increased at their company as a result of the pandemic.
 But now, they need to continue to create a strategy that maintains that seat at the table even when not in crisis-mode.
 So, we’ll review everything you need to know to create an internal comms strategy.

-Conducting an Internal Communication Strategy Audit
+Step 1: Conduct an Internal Communication Strategy Audit

 One of the most important foundations of all great internal comms strategies is an audit.
 This practice is important whenever you start a new role and need to get a baseline for how communication has been sent in the past.
 But it is also valuable to conduct an internal communication audit every year as part of the next year planning and budgeting process.